tsvetelinda/html-css-course/02-css-box-model-and-typography/README.md

 * `padding: top&bottom left&right`
 * defines the space `inside` the element
 * `padding: 50px;` - defines a padding of 50px on all `four sides` of the element
+* `padding: 5%;` - the percentage is based on the width of the element.

 ### Border
 * sets an element's border